sarang999/sarang999/README.md

 - 🤝 I’m looking for help with **OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.🌻**
-- ⚡ For fun, I like Diplomacy & GeoPolitics, I am a noob trader as well.
+- ⚡ For fun, I like Diplomacy & GeoPolitics, i prefer analysing the charts of stocks and indexes in my mean time.
 - 🗺️ Want to know more?
 Check out my portfolio <a href="https://sarangchaudhary-dev.netlify.app/" target="blank" > here 🔗</a>

 - 📄 Curriculum Vitae [Click here](https://drive.google.com/file/d/1TcYTNMY4FanNffmtiJ0jr6VXd3_i2w9u/view?usp=sharing)